AlessandroCarella/Hype-banca-sella-expanses-visualizer/readme.md

 The errors must be informative to the user so that they know what to do after and they can correct the error or override it.

 fai prelievo da atm per vedere come viene registrato sul csv

-everything that is not "Risparmi" in the column tipologia must be personalized by the user to split the type of transaction in various categories (like "fun", "food", "health", etc...)

 create install guide for python, node etc (i think only the node installer is necessary because it installs python by default)